GamesKnightStudios/GBBuilder/docs/index.md

 # Run
 ## Emulator
 You can use the .gb file generated on a gameboy cartridge however it's advised to test it out in an emulator.
-BGB GameBoy emulator is provided in the repository in '3rdparty'.
+BGB GameBoy emulator is provided in the repository in '3rdparty' (Windows only).

 Run the BGB emulator, right-click and select 'Load ROM...', and choose the '.gb' file you generated.
 Or start the emulator from the command line specifying the '.gb' file to run with the '-rom' argument: